-A cash flow forecast covering the period up to 31 August 2022 has been prepared and considered by the Trustees which demonstrates that providing the ESFA continue to fund education at the school on the basis applied in 2019/20, and do not request repayment of the loan during that period, the Academy can meet its financial obligations as they fall due during the period of that forecast
+As part of the consideration and agreement of the new strategy a cash flow forecast covering the period up to 31 August 2023 has been prepared and considered by the Trustees which demonstrates that providing the ESFA continue to fund education at the school on the basis applied in 2020/21, and do not request repayment of the loan during that period, the Academy can meet its financial obligations as they fall due during the period of that forecast.
 The Trustees have therefore determined that it is appropriate to prepare the financial statements on a going concern basis.
 However, a material uncertainty exists in this regard since any early repayment of the loan demanded by the ESFA, without replacement by a similar facility would result in the Academy no longer being a going concern.

-4. Critical accounting estimates and areas of judgment
+3. Critical accounting estimates and areas of judgment